 How to get rid of fleas

-Fleas can be a problem even in the most spotless homes or on the cleanest pet.
+Fleas can be a problem even in the most spotless home or on the cleanest pet.

 Signs your pet might have fleas

-There are a few things you can look out for with your pet that could mean they have fleas.
+There are a few things you can look out for that could mean your pet has fleas:

 Comb your pet to check for fleas

-Groom your pet with a fine-tooth comb held over a white surface - any fleas or droppings will be deposited on the surface.
-Add a few drops of water and if the droppings turn reddish brown it's very likely your pet has fleas.
+A good way to check if your pet has fleas is to groom them using a fine-toothed comb held over something white, like a piece of kitchen paper.
+Any fleas or flea droppings will be deposited on the surface.
+Add a few drops of water, and if the droppings turn reddish brown it's very likely your pet has fleas.

 If you're still unsure if your pet has fleas or want to know what product to use, speak to your vet for the best advice.